 Base for the Western Highlands

 Oban is an ideal base for travelers wishing to explore the Western Highlands.
 The little town south of Fort William boasts a harbor and a yacht club.
 Most of the shops and restaurants are clustered around the small train station.
 Ganavan Sands is the best place to swim.
 The Oban whisky distillery, built in 1794, is known for its malt Scotch.
 Boat trips can be taken to the Hebrides west of Orban, while the sparsely populated country east of the city offers spectacular mountain landscapes.
-Some of the most beautiful lakes in Scotland, such as Loch Tay, Loch Katrine and Loch Lomond, are only a 30 minutes' drive away.
+Some of the most beautiful lakes in Scotland, such as Loch Tay, Loch Katrine and Loch Lomond, are all within an hours' drive.